Money Smarts Blog

-Like most people, I already have lots of expenses each month, so thinking about adding “saving for retirement” to my to-do list makes me cringe.
-However, saving for retirement doesn’t have to be a big, scary thing.
+Even though thinking about adding “saving for retirement” to my to-do list makes me cringe, it doesn’t have to be a big, scary thing.

-You’re much better off putting something into your 401(k) or IRA in your twenties than putting in nothing.
-Look at your budget and see if you can spare 5-10 percent of your monthly income.
+You’re much better off putting something into your 401(k) or IRA in your 20s than putting in nothing.
+Look at your budget and see if you can spare 5-10% of your monthly income.
 As you pay off debts or increase your income in the future, remember to bump that percentage up accordingly to help increase your total retirement funds.

 Automate your savings

-You might be like a lot of folks and not be great at remembering to put money aside for this important time in your life before spending it on non-essentials (like coffee, restaurants, weekend activities, etc.).
+You might be like a lot of folks and not be great at remembering to put money aside for this important time in your life before spending it on non-essentials (like coffee, online shopping, weekend activities, etc.).
 If this is true for you, it’s time to automate your savings.

 If you contribute to a 401(k) through your work, the deposit will come out of your payment automatically, but you can also set up automatic contributions to your IRA (or a savings account so you can set up an emergency fund).
 Automating your savings will help you reach your savings and retirement goals faster, and will help you avoid spending extra cash on things you don’t need.